-By messing with your CYP enzymes, glyphosate can:
+In summary, by messing with your CYP enzymes, glyphosate can:

-- inhibit the testosterone turning into estrogen (at 100x less concentration than the recommended dose for farmers to put on their crops!!).
-And keep in mind that RoundUp can be 20x more toxic than glyphosate alone because of the other chemicals in RoundUp.
+- inhibit the testosterone turning into estrogen at 100x less concentration than the recommended dose for farmers to put on their crops.
+(And RoundUp can be 20x more toxic than glyphosate alone because of the other chemicals in RoundUp.)

 - increase retinoic acid, which causes neural and cranial defects in embryos and babies.

-- inhibit the detoxing CYP enzyme (even at suuuuuper low concentrations).
-We’re talking less than a drop in 1 liter of water is enough to completely stop the superpower detoxing enzyme in plants.
+- inhibit the detoxing CYP enzyme, even at super low concentrations.
+(We’re talking less than a drop in 1 liter of water is enough to completely stop the CYP detoxing enzyme in plants.)

 - irritable bowel

 This list scares me.
 And it should scare you, too.
 It should make you run far and fast from touching anything labeled GMO or sprayed with Roundup.